revolunet/JSbooks/README.md

 Thanks per advance !

-## HISTORY
+### HISTORY

 Historically, this project was supposed to be an experimental Apple 'NewsStand' application.

-After some weeks of work, we discovered that having a functionnal application is wasn't enough.
+After some weeks of work, we discovered that having a functionnal application wasn't enough.

 You also have to follow various Apple guidelines and use some Apple libraries to be 'NewsStand' compatible.